ibm-cloud-docs/Cloudant/local/troubleshoot.md

 #### `couch_file`
 {: #-couch_file-}

-*What it checks*<br>
+*What does it check?*<br/>
 This check monitors the message queues of the various couch_file processes.
-These processes manage access to the underlying file system.
-One `couch_file` process exists for each open database shard and one for each open view shard.
+These processes manage access to a logical database.
+One `couch_file` process exists for each open database shard, and one `couch_file` process exists for each open view shard.

 Under heavy load, a `couch_file` process might be unable to process messages as fast as it receives them.
 When this problem occurs, you must stop the process because the process might not recover.

-*How to confirm the failure*<br>
+*How can I confirm the failure?*<br/>
 SSH to the node where the failure occurred and create the following function in a remsh.